ADHD Assessment & Diagnosis

 3. Does this hyperactivity impact your ability to function?

-Suppose, however, you feel that you have a handle on disorganization, distractibility, or impulsiveness and don't think you would benefit from a formal diagnosis or treatment.
+Suppose, however, you feel that you have a handle on disorganization, distractibility, or impulsiveness and don't think you would benefit from a formal ADHD diagnosis or treatment.
 In that case, you do not have to meet with a provider.

-You may be able to receive accommodations for work or school under the Americans with Disabilities Act, as ADHD is considered a disability.
+You may be able to receive ADHD accommodations for work or school under the Americans with Disabilities Act, as ADHD is considered a disability.
 For example, you may be granted extra time on testing, quiet testing environments, or assistive technology.
-For more information about accommodations, you may visit the Health and Human services website or the National Institute of Mental Health site.
+For more information about ADHD accommodations, you may visit the Health and Human services website or the National Institute of Mental Health site.

 Treating ADHD in adults

 ADHD symptoms may cause difficulty with daily habits and lifestyle.
-A comprehensive treatment plan can help with the practical, emotional, and cognitive challenges ADHD symptoms often present. a diet focusing on protein, fruits and vegetables, and whole grains, combined with regular exercise, may decrease the severity of symptoms you experience.
+A comprehensive treatment plan can help with the practical, emotional, and cognitive challenges ADHD symptoms often present.
+A diet focusing on protein, fruits and vegetables, and whole grains, combined with regular exercise, may decrease the severity of ADHD symptoms you experience.

 However, the most effective treatment known for ADHD combines multiple strategies.
 ADHD treatment often includes stimulant medication, cognitive-behavioral therapy (CBT), and diet and exercise adjustments.
-Your doctor may give you specific recommendations to help manage your condition.
+Your doctor may give you specific recommendations to help manage your ADHD.

 ADHD medications for improved mental health

-Stimulant medication is effective in up to 70% of cases of adult ADHD.
+Stimulant ADHD medication is effective in up to 70% of cases of adult ADHD.
 Stimulants may work by increasing the amount of dopamine and norepinephrine in the brain.
 They are often monitored due to their potential for dependency.
-You may also take these medications daily.
+You may also take these ADHD medications daily.
 Often, doctors will start these medications at the lowest dose and monitor clients for side effects until the optimum dosage is reached.

 Counseling options